zio/zio/docs/datatypes/contextual/zlayer.md

 `ZLayer` is an **alternative to a class constructor**, a recipe to create a service.
 This recipe may contain the following information:

 1. **Dependencies** — To create a service, we need to indicate what other service we are depending on.
-For example, a `Database` service might need `Socket` and `Blocking` services to perform its operations.
+For example, a `Database` service might need `Socket` and `Clock` services to perform its operations.

 2. **Acquisition/Release Action** — It may contain how to initialize a service.
 For example, if we are creating a recipe for a `Database` service, we should provide how the `Database` will be initialized, via acquisition action.
 Also, it may contain how to release a service.
 For example, how the `Database` releases its connection pools.

 In some cases, a `ZLayer` may not have any dependencies or requirements from the environment.
 In this case, we can specify `Any` for the `RIn` type parameter.
 The `Layer` type alias provided by ZIO is a convenient way to define a layer without requirements.

 There are many ways to create a ZLayer.
 Here's an incomplete list:
 - `ZLayer.succeed` to create a layer from an existing service
 - `ZLayer.succeedMany` to create a layer from a value that's one or more services
 - `ZLayer.fromFunction` to create a layer from a function from the requirement to the service
 - `ZLayer.fromEffect` to lift a `ZIO` effect to a layer requiring the effect environment
 - `ZLayer.fromAcquireRelease` for a layer based on resource acquisition/release.
 The idea is the same as `ZManaged`.
 - `ZLayer.fromService` to build a layer from a service
 - `ZLayer.fromServices` to build a layer from a number of required services
 - `ZLayer.identity` to express the requirement for a dependency
 - `ZIO#toLayer` or `ZManaged#toLayer` to construct a layer from an effect

 Where it makes sense, these methods have also variants to build a service effectfully (suffixed by `ZIO`), resourcefully (suffixed by `Managed`), or to create a combination of services (suffixed by `Many`).